sharp-agents/sharp-agents/README.md

 ## Features

-- **Data Scraping**: Collects data from Polymarket, Kalshi, and other prediction markets
+- **Data Scraping**: Collects data from Polymarket, Kalshi, The Odds API, and other prediction markets
-- **Arbitrage Detection**: Identifies price differences across platforms
+- **Arbitrage Detection**: Identifies price differences across platforms and sportsbooks
 - **AI Analysis**: Uses OpenAI to analyze market sentiment and predict outcomes
 - **REST API**: Flask-based API for data access and analysis
 - **Database**: SQLAlchemy models for storing market data and opportunities
+- **Sports Betting**: Integrates with The Odds API for sportsbook odds comparison

 ## Project Structure